teux/ng-cache-loader/README.md

 ## Root

 You can specify root directory for templates separated by a colon `prefix=root:**`.
-It is enough to specify a single directory.
-Prefix counts directories from right to left and takes rightmost occurance of the specified directory.
+It is enough to specify a single directory name.
+Prefix counts real template path from right to left and takes first (rightmost) occurance of the root directory.

 ```
 /User/packman/Projects/packman/